lainos123/CITS5504-Project-2/report/Report.md

 ![Elderly Driver Analysis](../images/neo4j-additionalquery-1.png)
-*Figure 14: Analysis of crash patterns for elderly drivers in urban vs rural areas*
+*Figure 14: Analysis of crash patterns for elderly drivers in urban vs rural areas* *Note: For the complete query, please refer to the full code in Scripts.txt*

 2. **Speed Limit Impact Analysis**
 Research Question: "How do different speed limits affect fatality rates across various types of road users, and what patterns emerge in the relationship between speed limits and crash severity?"

 ![Speed Limit Analysis](../images/neo4j-additionalquery-2.png)
-*Figure 15: Analysis of fatality rates across different speed limits and road user types*
+*Figure 15: Analysis of fatality rates across different speed limits and road user types* *Note: For the complete query, please refer to the full code in Scripts.txt*

 3. **Age Group and Road Conditions Analysis**
 Research Question: "How do different age groups experience crashes across various road types and conditions, and what patterns emerge in the relationship between age, crash type, and time of day?"

 ![Age Group Analysis](../images/neo4j-additionalquery-3.png)
-*Figure 16: Analysis of crash patterns across different age groups, road types, and times of day*
+*Figure 16: Analysis of crash patterns across different age groups, road types, and times of day* *Note: For the complete query, please refer to the full code in Scripts.txt*

 \newpage